NishiyaKN/obsidian/500 OCI/4 - Compute/4 Compute.md

 - Instance gets an private IP by virtualizing it's physical NIC (VNIC)
 - Uses a remote Boot Volume for OS and a remote Block Volume for additional data
 ## Autoscaling
-- Scale horizontally by adding or removing instances of the same time
+- Scale horizontally by adding or removing instances of the same type
 	- Metric-based: when a performance metric exceeds a threshold
 	- Schedule-based: specific times that you schedule
 ### Autoscaling Steps